10 Trends Ensuring Software Quality in the Modern Age

 The answer to this question is short: awareness and well-structured knowledge.
 To elaborate on that, we would need to jump into a specific project with a multiple-variable set.

-Regardless of the project size – whether it's divided into six development teams or we’re joining forces with two developers, one project manager, and a quality assurance engineer – the bottom line seems alike for these two cases, among other possible scenarios.
+Regardless of the project size – whether it’s divided into six development teams or we’re joining forces with two developers, one project manager, and a quality assurance engineer – the bottom line seems alike for these two cases: to improve software quality.

 There are various aspects of software quality and quality measures that come along with a certain point of view.
 Quite often you may find yourself focusing mostly on software functions of the application, and thus missing the bigger picture.